Is the World Economic Forum still relevant?

 According to the WEF’s Global Risks Report for 2024, disinformation and misinformation pose the greatest threat to the world over the next two years.
 In second and third place: extreme weather events and the political polarisation of society.

-A primary factor contributing to disinformation is artificial intelligence (AI), which can produce the latter en masse, at lightning speed and in a deceptively “real” way.
-However, so far, solutions to this challenge have been scarce.
-The European Union recently reached a provisional deal on the regulation of AI, but a broad global regulation or a general rule book does not exist.
+A primary factor contributing to disinformation is artificial intelligence (AI), which can produce convincing disinformation at lightning speed.

+So far, global solutions to this challenge have been scarce.
+The European Union has a provisional deal on regulating AI, but global regulation does not exist.

-“It is obviously crucial to assess and address the consequences of AI, and the WEF would be remiss to neglect the topic,” Scholte noted.
+“It is obviously crucial to assess and address the consequences of AI,” Scholte noted.
 “However, whether the WEF has something distinctive to contribute – and how well it communicates and cooperates with other initiatives in this area – remains to be seen.”

-Beyond disinformation, there are other issues that will raise questions in 2024, namely the weakening global economy, inflation and potential recession.

-“The global economy faces many risks in 2024,” Copley noted.
+Scholte feels this year’s WEF might be missing the mark by not posing creative questions on its agenda.

+“One could have posed matters in a more challenging manner: for example, in terms of building peace rather than achieving security; debating the concept of growth rather than taking its desirability for granted; looking beyond climate policy to larger debates about the ecological viability of the prevailing world order.”

+A weakening global economy, inflation and potential recession will be major worries in 2024 and are linked to wider issues.

 “There are threats to global production and commerce from war – from the economic fallout of Russia’s invasion of Ukraine to the regional ramifications of Israel’s destruction of Gaza.
-There is the ongoing battle against the inflationary pressures that have emerged in recent years.
-Central banks have sought to use monetary policy tightening to contain inflation without causing a major crisis in the financial system and without causing such economic pain as to produce political unrest.”
+There is the ongoing battle against inflationary pressures … in recent years.
+Central banks have sought to use monetary policy tightening to contain inflation without causing … such economic pain as to produce political unrest,” Copley noted.

-“There is also the longer-term issue of slowing Chinese growth and the relative stagnation of the world economy as a whole, as well as high levels of indebtedness in many global south economies, like Argentina.
-And, of course, the worsening climate crisis will cause increasing disruption to economic activity.”
+He went on to explain that slowing growth and economic stagnation in China and the world as a whole will also have their impact, as will the increasing climate disasters which disrupt economic activity.

 Missing the mark

-At the same time, Copley thinks that this year’s WEF might be missing the mark in some ways.
-“This year’s agenda is not proposing anything particularly creative.
-One could have posed matters in a more challenging manner: for example, in terms of building peace rather than achieving security; debating the concept of growth rather than taking its desirability for granted; looking beyond climate policy to larger debates about the ecological viability of the prevailing world order.”

-Lack of results would be welcomed by critics who have never believed that the WEF is making the world a better place – even if it likes to claim that for itself.
+Some critics have never believed that the WEF is making the world a better place – even if it likes to claim that for itself.

 “The WEF and other multi-stakeholder endeavours have democratic deficits when the people that they affect do not have adequate opportunities to participate in and control their processes,” Scholte said.